Jude Deveraux: Association with Rose Marks

 In 1991, Deveraux first met psychic Rose Marks, whom she knew as "Joyce Michael".
 She initially visited Marks for a psychic reading, due to problems with her marriage to White and with infertility.
 The relationship strengthened after her son's death, and Marks isolated Deveraux from her friends and family.
 Marks offered her the ability to continue to contact her son as well as to save him from being "caught between heaven and hell".

-Over the course of 17 years, Marks extracted between 17-20 million dollars from Deveraux, leaving her with almost no money despite her lucrative writing career.
+Over the course of 17 years, Marks extracted between 17 and 20 million dollars from Deveraux, leaving her with almost no money despite her lucrative writing career.
 Marks told Deveraux as well as other victims that their money and valuables were cursed by malign influence and needed to be given to her for "cleansing rituals" and that they would be returned; yet the items never were returned.
 She was found guilty of fraud in a trial in 2013, and lost an appeal of her sentence in 2016.